PX4/PX4-Devguide/zh/flight_controller/intel_aero.md

 translated_sha: 95b39d747851dd01c1fe5d36b24e59ec865e323e
 ---

-# Intel Aero RTF
+# Intel® Aero Ready to Fly Drone

-The Aero RTF is a UAV development platform.
+The Intel® Aero Ready to Fly Drone is a UAV development platform.
 Part of this is the [Intel Aero Compute Board](https://software.intel.com/en-us/aero/dev-kit), running Linux on a Quad-core CPU.
 The other part is an STM32 microcontroller that is connected to it and that runs PX4 on NuttX.
-These are integrated in the same package on the [RTF](https://software.intel.com/en-us/aero/drone-dev-kit), which also includes the vision accessory kit.
+These are integrated in the same package on the [Intel® Aero Ready to Fly Drone](https://software.intel.com/en-us/aero/drone-dev-kit), which also includes the vision accessory kit.